A modeling portfolio is a model’s most important marketing tool.

 - Your images need to show a range of facial expressions and emotions.
 Don’t be a one trick pony and have the same facial expression in all of your photos.
 If you are afraid to smile because you don’t like your teeth – get your teeth fixed BEFORE you try to model, otherwise the likelihood that you will succeed is greatly diminished.
 If you pay attention to ads in magazines, if there is a model in the shot (not a celebrity) they are probably not looking straight at the camera with a smile or a serious expression.
 They are generally trying to convey some kind of emotion ranging from excited to sad or goofy to intensely serious.

 - Your portfolio needs to show examples of you looking like the kinds of characters that you are likely to be hired to portray.
 This is going to be determined by the types of advertising that are generated in the market where you live.
-As an example, for any guy or girl over the age of 20 in the Philadelphia advertising market, it is essential to have a photograph of them dressed as a nurse, doctor or some kind medical professional.
-The reason for this is that Philadelphia is the largest medical advertising market in the United States.
+As an example, for any guy or girl over the age of 20 in the Philadelphia advertising market, it is essential to have a photograph of them dressed as a nurse, doctor, or some kind medical professional.
+Philadelphia is the largest medical advertising market in the United States.

 So remember, it’s not about YOU!
 Honestly, nobody cares what you like, or how you like to dress, or how you like to wear your hair and makeup.
 If you are hired, you will be told how to dress and how to wear your hair and makeup and your job as a professional model is to sell it!